Satoszi/Seq-classification-pytorch/README.md

 For a clean dataset model achieves 98.8% accuracy for a validation set.

 There is also applied weak supervision scenario, in that way, that generator generates random labels with defined probability WSR.
-WSR = 0.2 means that in 20% examples labels will be swapped.
+WSR = 0.2 means that labels of 20% random examples will be swapped.

 ![](resources/results_acc.png)